getsandbox/worker-cli/Readme.md

 ## Getting Started

 For a basic example checkout the `examples` directory, more detail is available on the Sandbox [Getting Started](https://getsandbox.com/docs/getting-started) and the [API Definition](https://getsandbox.com/docs/sandbox-api) pages.

+## Sandbox-configuration extension

+Sandbox-configuration is an extention to the Sandbox Runtime that allows you to control the timeouts and failures of your routes.
+The code is available [here](https://github.com/luisrpp/sandbox-configuration).

 ## License